adrianmoya/es-docs.behat.org/cookbook/behat_and_mink.rst

       Given I am on "/wiki/Main_Page"
       When I fill in "search" with "Behavior Driv"
       And I wait for the suggestion box to appear
-      Then I should see "Behavior Driven Development"
+      Then I should see "Behavior-driven development"

 Now run your feature again:

 .. code-block:: bash

-    $ behat features/search.feature
+    $ bin/behat features/search.feature

 And of course, you'll get: